KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 [`floor()`](/ref/arith-integer/#floor) | [`math.floor()`](https://docs.python.org/3.6/library/math.html#math.floor) | the largest integer &le; the argument
 [`reciprocal()`](https://pyq.enlnt.com/reference/pyq-auto.html#pyq.q.reciprocal) |  | 1 divided by the argument

-Other than being able to operate on lists of of numbers, q functions differ from Python functions in the way they treat out-of-domain errors.
+Other than being able to operate on lists of numbers, q functions differ from Python functions in the way they treat out-of-domain errors.

 Where Python functions raise an exception,
 ```python